By Marilyn Adamson

 "Jesus, I believe in you.
-Thank you for dying for me and offering me a relationship with you.
+Forgive me for all the ways I've not done what is right.
+Thank you for dying for my sins and offering me a relationship with you.
 I want you to be God in my life, I want to know you, experience your love, and right now, I ask you to lead my life."

 |►||I just asked Jesus into my life (some helpful information follows)...|

 |►||I may want to ask Jesus into my life, please explain this more fully...|

 |►||I have a question or comment...|

 Footnotes: (1) Matt 11:28-29 (2) John 1:16,17 (3) John 3:16-18 (4) John 1:11,12 (5) John 5:18 (6) John 5:22-24 (7) John 15:9-12 (8) John 8:32 (9) John 6:35,37 (10) Romans 8:37-39 (11) John 8:12